LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 </body>
 </html>

-*Table: Construction of the street network.*
+From the graph representation of the street network, we can extract valuable properties, such as the street hierarchy, represented by the degree of each node.

 ## Visual Features
 To capture the enviormental qualities we used the deep learning image model Segformer[^1] fine-tuned on the CityScapes dataset to compute a vector representation of each image that describes the environmental features from a given image $$I_i$$.
 The Segformer model outputs the density of $$18$$ different classes.